cboecking/golang-env-setup/cheatsheet_go.md

 * Constants
   * untyped until needed to - has higher precision
   * iota - constant generator used for series

+####Aggregate Types

+* Arrays
+  * have a fixed sise of 'elements'
+  * accessed via subscripts, example: a[2] = 2
+  * iterage across using the for loop 'range'
+  * the size of the array is part of its type
+  * if the array elements are comparable, then arrays are comparable using == and !=
+  * elements of an array are defaulted when to specified
+* Structs
+  * have a fixed size of 'fields'
+  * fields accessed via dot notation, example: EmployeeStruct.Name = "bob"
+  * dot notation automatically dereferences pointers to structs
+  * field order is part of identity, example: structs with the same fields and field values but with different field order are not equal
+  * structs cannot contain their own type, but can contain pointers to their own type
+  * struct fields automatically get their default value when to specified otherwise
+  *

 ####Collections or Composite Types
 * arrays - fixed size and homo